GabeScott/standard-works-vault/General Conference/2006 April - Creating a Gospel-Sharing Home.md

 # Creating a Gospel-Sharing Home

-*By M. Russell Ballard - Of the Quorum of the Twelve Apostles*
+By Elder M. Russell Ballard - *Of the Quorum of the Twelve Apostles*

 *Given in the April session of the 2006 General Conference*

+>*Creating a gospel-sharing home is the easiest and most effective way that we can share the gospel.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2006/04/creating-a-gospel-sharing-home?lang=eng)